wp-plugins/ecampaign/readme.txt

 the text of the email.
 3. The visitor clicks on 'Sign' or 'Send'.
-4. If enabled, the site visitor receives an email containing a verification code, which must be rekeyed into the form 5a.
-If the site visitor is sending as email, an email is sent to the target email address(s) and copied to the visitor's email address.
+4. If enabled, the site visitor receives an email containing a verification code, which must be rekeyed into the form
+5. If the site visitor is sending as email, an email is sent to the target email address(s) and copied to the visitor's email address.
-5b.
-If the site visitor has signing a petition, a confirmation email is sent to him/her.
+6. If the site visitor has signing a petition, a thank you/confirmation email is sent to him/her.
-6. An email that includes the referer, the visitors IP address and all keyed data is sent to the campaign email address.
+7. An email that includes the referer, the visitors IP address and all keyed data is sent to the campaign email address.
-7. A normally hidden form, which can contain social media buttons e.g. the http://www.addthis.com/ bar, is revealed to encourage sharing or to send a prepared email to one or more friends.
+8. A normally hidden form, which can contain social media buttons e.g. the http://www.addthis.com/ bar, is revealed to encourage sharing or to send a prepared email to one or more friends.

 = Features =